Scalloped Potatoes

 - Salt and Pepper – are essential to flavor this dish.

 - Cheddar cheese – I like a sharp cheddar cheese because it gives the dish a lot of flavor.
-You could definitely use any cheese you like.
+You could definitely use any shredded cheese you like.

 - Paprika – mostly use for color but adds a little flavor.